xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 * **Default execution**: The default environment that Katalon Studio uses for executing test scripts.
 * **Log executed test steps**: Decide whether the logs include executed test steps or not.
 [Learn more](https://docs.katalon.com/katalon-studio/docs/working-with-execution-log.html#log-executed-test-steps).
-* **Default wait for element timeout (in seconds)**: The default timeout period that Katalon Studio waits for the application under test to be loaded when executing automation test.
+* **Default wait for element timeout (in seconds)**: The default timeout period that Katalon Studio waits for the application under test to be loaded when executing the automation test.
 * **Post-Execution Options**: These options decide the actions that Katalon Studio performs after finishing test execution.
   * Open report: Specify whether the report generated after your test suite's execution finishes is to be opened immediately.
   * Terminate drivers: Specify when any driver remains after execution is terminated.